Saturday, November 9, 2024

 Here we were contributing to global warming and heating our house in the most primitive way possible.

-Luckily, progressive politicians in Washington and Boston recently structured a series of incentives to enable homeowners like myself to convert to geothermal (namely a tax rebate, a zero percent loan, and an outright rebate) so we did it!***
+Luckily, progressive politicians in Washington and Boston recently structured a series of incentives to enable homeowners like myself to convert to geothermal (namely a tax rebate, a zero percent loan, alternative energy credit you can sell, and an outright rebate) so we did it!***

 As a physics guy, how could I not love the idea of exchanging heat via a compressor and giant underground coil with the Earth itself?
 Steal heat from underground in the winter and then run it in reverse to dump heat underground in the summer.
 How cool is that?*